chenqianben/Machine-Learning-Models/README.md

 hw8: CNN, k-means, k-NN

-Attention: all the codes are written by Jupyter Notebook 26/06/2019
+Attention: all the codes are written by Jupyter Notebook.
+26/06/2019